bio-tools/biotoolsDocs/curators_guide.rst

    - if you're the rightful owner of the entry (*i.e.* the tool developer or provider of an online service) then request ownership of it
    - otherwise, request edit rights

    Make these requests using the buttons at the bottom of the Tool Card).
-If you plant to register multiple entries *en masse*, please discusss this first with `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.
+If you plan to register multiple entries *en masse*, please discuss this first with `bio.tools admin <mailto:registry-support@elixir-dk.org>`_.

 4. **Are there version-specific considerations?**